ProfSaz/foundry-ERC20/README.md

-# FundMe Contract
+# Foundry ERC20 Contract

-A sample funding contract that allows users to fund the contract based on the ETH/USD price feed.
-This project uses Foundry for development and testing.
+This is a simple ERC20 token smart contract developed using Foundry.
+This contract allows anyone to deploy a basic ERC20 token with a specified total supply.

 ## Table of Contents